I’ve put together a list of the best Melbourne date ideas for under $50. I hope you like it!

 Play Bingo.
 There is a chill bingo version that they play at bars and then there are real bingo halls.
 Those real bingos are pretty hardcore, they go very fast and you have to keep up, so it’s great for your brain and reflexes – hence the nerdy date categorisation.

 I would only recommend this option once you know you can spend extended periods of time with your love interest.
 If yes, then a Sunday drive adventure to a place like Yarra Valley is heaven.
 You could;

 Try a sensory deprivation flotation tank.
 These are highly relaxing little pods that make you feel like you have had an amazing night’s sleep after 20min.
 Look for new member specials or vouchers on Groupon to keep this experience under $50.

-This will take some planning in advance if you are on a budget but you can look up massage schools and book in a student massage for around $25!
+This will take some planning in advance if you are on a budget but you can look up massage schools and book in a one-hour student massage for around $25!
 Otherwise, perhaps just a foot massage after a long walk will suffice!

 Looking at fur babies is a nice way to destress so why not borrow a friend’s dog (if you don’t have one) and go to the dog park.
-For a cheaper option than the Zoo you could check out Collingwood Children’s farm or the cat cafe in the CBD.
+For a cheaper option than the Zoo, you could check out Collingwood Children’s farm or the cat cafe in the CBD.

 You could just play a guided meditation on YouTube or go to a meditation meetup together.

-Got some more ideas that you think we should add to this list?
+Got some more ideas that you think I should add to this list?
 Drop them as a comment below!